Alfresco/docs-alfresco/content-services/7.3/admin/auth-sync.md

 1. Log in to the Keycloak Admin Console.
 2. Select the **alfresco** realm.
 3. Navigate to the **Clients** section.
 4. Select the client that is used by Share according to the `aims.resource` property.

-> **Note:** When using the Identity Service for authentication, see [Configure Alfresco Share Properties]({% link identity-service/latest/tutorial/sso/ldap.md %}#step-5-configure-alfresco-share-properties).
-When using Keycloak for authentication, see .
+For more information, see .
 5. Select the **Advanced** tab.
 6. Enable **Exclude Issuer from Authentication Response** and click **Save**.